 When I first did the search reported in Figure 1, I was surprised by how few trials were reported.
 My subjective impression was that there were many more cluster randomised trials than I had found.
 I therefore decided to carry out a small survey of journals to find out whether the dramatic increase shown in Figure 1 was real.
 As the British Medical Journal had most reports and had been published for many years, this was the obvious journal with which to begin.

-Result of a hand search for cluster randomised trials in the British Medical Journal
+A survey of papers in the British Medical Journal

 The noted query relates to a paper in which the authors stated that 'Univariate comparisons were calculated by t test and χ2 analysis.
 The role of potential covariates was explored using linear regression specified as a two level model (practice and individual) using the software package MLn'.
 I could find no multilevel modelling in this paper, but a lot of t and χ2 tests.
 This was a trial of community based management in failure to thrive by babies.
 Thirty eight primary care teams were randomly allocated to intervention or control and all children identified in the practice were offered the same intervention, so clearly clustering should be taken into account.

 The trials which I regarded as failing to take the clustering into account were as follows.
 Russell et al. investigated the effect of nicotine chewing gum as an adjunct to general-practitioners advice against smoking.
 Subjects were 'assigned by week of attendance (in a balanced design) to one of three groups (a) non-intervention controls (b) advice and booklet (c) advice and booklet plus the offer of nicotine gum.'
 There were 6 practices, with recruitment over 3 weeks, one week to each regime.
 The study was analysed by chi-squared tests.
 As the clusters were large, with 1938 subjects in 18 clusters, clustering should have been taken into account.